gaikwadvaibhav/Angularjs-basic-demo/README.md

 - Includes compiled Twitter Bootstrap CSS file so you don't have to compile it to start playing
 - Includes boilerplate `index.html` file

-## How to update the components with Bower

-From the command line:

 Have fun!